hku-aiot-courses/lab_wifi_sensing/README.md

 ## Table of contents in lab_wifi_sensing.ipynb

-<font color=red>Part1: Tutorial</font>
+<font color=red>1.
+Part1: Tutorial</font>

-1. Dataset introduction
+ - 1.1 Dataset introduction
-  - 1.1 Experiment environment
+  - 1.1.1 Experiment environment
-  - 1.2 Dataset files
+  - 1.1.2 Dataset files

-2. Visualization
+- 1.2.
+Visualization
-  - 2.1 CSI visualization in the time domain
+  - 1.2.1 CSI visualization in the time domain
-      - 2.1.1 Visualization of one subcarrier's amplitude and phase of one link
+      - 1.2.1.1 Visualization of one subcarrier's amplitude and phase of one link
-      - 2.1.2 Visualization of amplitude and phase of all subcarriers
+      - 1.2.1.2 Visualization of amplitude and phase of all subcarriers
-      - 2.1.3 Visualization of one subcarrier's amplitude of all links
+      - 1.2.1.3 Visualization of one subcarrier's amplitude of all links
-      - 2.1.4 Comparison of background CSI and 12 BPM CSI
+      - 1.2.1.4 Comparison of background CSI and 12 BPM CSI
-  - 2.2 CSI visualization in frequency domain
+  - 1.2.2 CSI visualization in frequency domain
-  - 2.3 Visualization of all ground-truth
+  - 1.2.3 Visualization of all ground-truth

-3. Breath estimation pipeline
+- 1.3.
+Breath estimation pipeline
-  - 3.1 Data loading
+  - 1.3.1 Data loading
-  - 3.2 Preprocessing
+  - 1.3.2 Preprocessing
-  - 3.3 Feature Extraction
+  - 1.3.3 Feature Extraction
-  - 3.4 Peak Detection
+  - 1.3.4 Peak Detection
-  - 3.5 Result Evaluation
+  - 1.3.5 Result Evaluation

-<font color=red>Part2: Task</font> (Points: 80)
+<font color=red>2.
+Part2: Task</font>

-1. Task1: Controled breath estimation (one person) (Points: 60)
+- 2.1 Task1: Controlled breath estimation (one person) (Points: 60)

-2. Task2: Varied breath estimation (one person) (Points: 10)
+- 2.2 Task2: Controlled breath estimation (two person) (Points: 10)

-3. Task3: Controlled breath estimation (two person) (Points: 10)
+- 2.3 Task3: Varied breath estimation (one person) (Points: 10)

-4. Bonus (Optional)
+- 2.4 Advanced Task (Optional Bonus)

 ---
 ---